sakuttomon/CS416-Sound/notebook.md

 rate, computers essentially replicate the analog wave by having so many sample points that it appears as a connected line when visualized.
 Each sample serves as a data point that builds up the overall shape of the wave when played back.

-The [Nyquist Limit](https://www.slack.net/~ant/bl-synth/3.nyquist.html) expands on the intricacies of audio-to-digital conversion by limiting the frequency to half the sample rate (conversely, the rate must be double the frequency) to prevent aliasing distortions.
+The [Nyquist Limit](https://www.slack.net/~ant/bl-synth/3.nyquist.html) - Maximum frequency equals half the sample rate (conversely, the rate must be double the frequency) to prevent aliasing distortions.
 A sample rate of 48,000 Hz is standard for movie and video audio.

 The article explains that humans hear frequencies up to around 20 kHz.
 However, instead of simply doubling the sample rate to 40 kHz, an extra few kHz is reserved in order to apply a [low-pass filter](https://en.wikipedia.org/wiki/Low-pass_filter) to reduce high